 Air New Zealand Link has three daily return services from Auckland to Kerikeri (Bay of Islands) airport (approx. 45 minutes drive) using 50-seat Bombardier aircraft.
 Great Barrier Airlines operate three daily commuter services to Kaitaia airport (approx. 30 minutes drive).
 Rental cars are available at both airports.

-From Auckland to Doubtless Bay there is one service every day in each direction operated by Intercity /Northliner and one operated by Naked Bus.
+From Auckland to Doubtless Bay there is one service every day in each direction operated by Intercity /Northliner.
 There is usually a transfer of bus in Bay of Islands at Kerikeri or Paihia.